 Plan Description - The Town contributes to the Supplemental Retirement Income Plan (Plan), a defined contribution pension plan administered by the Department of State Treasurer and a Board of Trustees.
 The Plan provides retirement benefits to law enforcement officers employed by the Town.
 Article 5 of G.S.
 Chapter 135 assigns the authority to establish and amend benefit provisions to the North Carolina General Assembly.
-The Supplemental Retirement Income Plan for Law Enforcement Officers is included in the Comprehensive Annual Financial Report (CAFR) for the State of North Carolina.
-The State's CAFR includes the pension trust fund financial statements for the Internal Revenue Code Section 401(k) plan that includes Supplemental Retirement Income Plan for Law Enforcement Officers.
+The Supplemental Retirement Income Plan for Law Enforcement Officers is included in the Annual Comprehensive Financial Report for the State of North Carolina.
+The State's Annual Comprehensive Financial Report includes the pension trust fund financial statements for the Internal Revenue Code Section 401(k) plan that includes Supplemental Retirement Income Plan for Law Enforcement Officers.
 That report may be obtained by writing to the Office of the State Controller, 1410 Mail Service Center, Raleigh, North Carolina 27699-1410, or by calling (919) 981-5454.

 Funding Policy - Article 12E of G.S.
 Chapter 143 requires the Town to contribute each month an amount equal to five percent of each officer's salary, and all amounts contributed are vested immediately.
 Also, the law enforcement officers may make voluntary contributions to the plan.
-Contributions for the year ended June 30, 2019 were \$12,575, which consisted of \$9,700 from the Town and \$2,875 from the law enforcement officers.
+Contributions for the year ended June 30, 2021 were \$18,657, which consisted of \$12,295 from the Town and \$6,362 from the law enforcement officers.
 The Town also provides for all other employees the same plan with a 5% Town contribution rate.
-Contributions for the year ended June 30, 2019 were \$17,235, which consisted of \$13,645 from the Town and \$3,590 from the employees.
+Contributions for the year ended June 30, 2021 were \$18,689, which consisted of \$14,279 from the Town and \$4,410 from the employees.

-4. Firefighter's and Rescue Squad Workers' Pension Fund
+4. Firefighters' and Rescue Squad Workers' Pension Fund

-Plan Description - The State of North Carolina contributes, on behalf of the Town of Bladenboro, to the Firefighter's and Rescue Squad Workers' Pension Fund (Fund), a cost-sharing multiple-employer defined benefit pension plan with a special funding situation administered by the State of North Carolina.
-The FRSWPF provides pension benefits for eligible fire and rescue squad workers that have elected to become members of the Fund.
+Plan Description - The State of North Carolina contributes, on behalf of the Town of Bladenboro, to the Firefighter's and Rescue Squad Workers' Pension Fund (FRSWPF), a cost-sharing multiple-employer defined benefit pension plan with a special funding situation administered by the State of North Carolina.
+The FRSWPF provides pension benefits for eligible fire and rescue squad workers who have elected to become members of the Fund.
 Article 86 of G.S.
 Chapter 58 assigns the authority to establish and amend benefit provisions to the North Carolina General Assembly.
-The Firefighter's and Rescue Squad Workers' Pension Fund is included in the Comprehensive Annual Financial Report (CAFR) for the State of North Carolina.
-The State's CAFR includes financial statements and required supplementary information for the Fund.
-That report may be obtained by writing to the Office of the State Controller, 1410 Mail Service Center, Raleigh, North Carolina 27699-1410, or by calling (919) 981-5454.
+The Firefighter's and Rescue Squad Workers' Pension Fund is included in the Annual Comprehensive Financial Report for the State of North Carolina.
+The State's Annual Comprehensive Financial Report includes financial statements and required supplementary information for the FRSWPF.
+That report may be obtained by writing to the Office of the State Controller, 1410 Mail Service Center, Raleigh, North Carolina 27699-1410, or by calling (919) 981-5454 or at www.osc.nc.gov.

 Contributions - Plan members are required to contribute \$10 per month to the Fund.
-The State, a nonemployer contributor, funds the plan through appropriations.
+The State, a non-employer contributor, funds the plan through appropriations.
 The Town does not contribute to the Fund.
 Contribution requirements of plan members and the State of North Carolina are established and may be amended by the North Carolina General Assembly.